THE BLUE PLAQUE ROUTE

 • The Time Capsule: - in 1976 builders uncovered an intriguing 'Time Capsule' while working on the property

 This property used to be no. 35 until a new house was built behind it off the main street.
 From the back of no. 37 it appears that two cottages were turned into one.
+There was once an orchard belonging to the house on the opposite side of the road next to the former village pound.
 This property is another Grade 2 Listed building that held, for many years, something of a secret.
 An intriguing ‘Time Capsule’ was found inside a bricked over fireplace, placed there in the 1800s by the previous builders bricking it up.

 They had secreted a ledger running from 1795 to 1834 belonging to a Mr William Walters.
-His family lived in this property for a couple of generations and he was employed by the Earls of Westmorland to deal with financial matters on the land and properties that they owned in the village.
+His family lived in this property for a couple of generations and the book details various financial matters.
 In this book mention is made of our old friend John Males, tenant of Nassington House.
-The original of this book is now in Northamptonshire too but a booklet about it was created by Alec Jackson in the 1980s and is in our history archive.
+The original of this book is now in the Northamptonshire Archive too but a booklet about it was created by Alec Jackson in the 1980s and is in our history archive.

-• A mysterious alcove: - on the outside end wall you can see an unusual alcove built low down
+• A mysterious alcove: - on the eastern end of the building you can see an unusual alcove built low down

 There is also an intriguing feature on the left hand side of the end wall which suggests, perhaps, that cooking in some form was done here.
 It was not uncommon for people to bring meat on a Sunday intended for their lunch that would roast away while they attended the church service up the road.
 Maybe it was for bread rather than meat, or for both or neither.
 I’ll let you ponder that one for yourselves but, if you can shed some light on the mystery, do let us know via the website (nassingtonhistory.com)